Irishbecky91/TheWaggingTailor/README.md

 Each page of the website features a consistent responsive footer design:

-- **'Thank You' Text** - The footer displays a small piece of text thanking the user for using this site.
+- **A 'Thank You' Piece Of Text** - The footer displays a small piece of text thanking the user for using this site.
 It also asks the user to get in touch regarding custom orders by clicking on a link.

 - **Social Media Links** - These links connect the site user to the store's business profiles on Instagram and Facebook, and also the developer's LinkedIn and GitHub profiles.